digital-asset/daml-finance/docs/source/overview/architecture.rst

 Other packages
 **************

-The ``Daml.Finance.Common`` package provides a set of pure utility functions.
-These are useful for e.g., date manipulation.
+The ``Daml.Finance.Util`` package provides a set of pure utility functions mainly for date manipulation.

 Extension packages
 ==================